 - How can visualization be used as an effective tool on and off the golf course? - How can a Game Plan help you work toward your individual goals? - What can you begin doing now to actively work toward your future plan? - How can a pre-shot routine help you prepare for your shot? - How can a post-shot routine help you plan for future shots?

-Putting: Balanced Practice

-Chipping: Memory

-Full-Swing: Open Practice
+Lesson Activities & Rule(s) of Golf Putting: Balanced Practice Chipping: Badge Guidelines Full-Swing: Open Practice

 Golf Rule 18.3a: Provisional Ball - When it is allowed